catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 At the moment, Simple Data Exchanger supports data proving options for below list of submodels,

+- Serial Part - 1.0.0
-- Serial Part.
+- Serial Part - 3.0.0
+- Single Level Bom AsBuilt - 1.0.0
-- Single Level Bom AsBuilt.
+- Single Level Bom AsBuilt - 3.0.0
+- Batch - 2.0.0
-- Batch.
+- Batch - 3.0.0
+- Part AsPlanned - 1.0.0
-- Part AsPlanned.
+- Part Type Information - 1.0.0
+- Single Level Bom AsPlanned - 1.0.1
-- Single Level Bom AsPlanned.
+- Single Level Bom AsPlanned - 3.0.0
-- Part Site Information AsPlanned.
+- Part Site Information AsPlanned - 1.0.0
+- Single Level Usage AsBuilt - 1.0.1
-- Single Level Usage AsBuilt.
+- Single Level Usage AsBuilt - 3.0.0
-- Product Carbon Footprint
+- Product Carbon Footprint (pcf) - 6.0.0

 You can click on the button "Choose a file" and select the proper CSV file present in your file system or you can just drag and drop your file in the drop area under upload file component.

 <img src="images/sde-configure-policy.svg" height="60%" width="60%" />

 After successful file upload of the supported file format i.e. CSV, the button "Next Step - Configure Policies" will be enabled and after clicking on the same, Policy selection dialog will be shown where we need to configure Access and Usage policy.

+User can create new or choose existing policy.

 Use can configure access and usage polices accordingly.